Best Cheap Health Insurance in West Virginia (2026)

 Catastrophic plans: Best to prevent financial disaster

-Catastrophic plans have cheap average rates.
-However, you'll have to pay $9,200 before coverage starts for most services, which is called a deductible.
+Catastrophic plans offer bare-bones coverage at a low cost.
+However, you'll have to pay $10,600 before coverage starts for most services, which is called a deductible.

 Catastrophic plans are a bad choice for most people.
 In addition to their high deductibles, Catastrophic plans aren't eligible for discounts.
 That means Catastrophic plans may cost more than other plan tiers if you make a low income.

-You can only buy a catastrophic plan if you're under the age of 30 or you qualify for a special hardship exemption.
+You can only buy a Catastrophic plan if you're under the age of 30 or you qualify for a special hardship exemption.

 Low-cost and free health insurance in WV